 Since we began offering programming to at-risk youth in 2010, we’ve been tracking outcomes to ensure that what we were doing was having a beneficial effect.
-Youth at-risk of disconnection struggle in a number of areas, but we have decided to focus on some of the most critical factors that impact disconnection rates: high school graduation or acquisition of a G.E.D., pursuit of post-secondary education or vocational training, employment and the capacity to manage independent living.
+Youth at-risk of disconnection struggle in a number of areas, but we have decided to focus on some of the most critical factors that put youth at high risk of disconnection: high school graduation or acquisition of a G.E.D., pursuit of post-secondary education or vocational training, employment and the capacity to manage independent living.
 Our programming addresses these critical factors with knowledge and skills-based training in areas like career planning, personal presentation, money management, and self-discipline and leadership.

 We provide direct service in the form of classes taught by our staff and indirect service in the form of print resources and staff training for educators, parents, mentors, and youth program staff.
-While we know we have had a positive impact through our indirect service and the distribution of thousands of Smart Transitions Guides, but that impact is difficult to quantify so we also focus on specific outcomes from youth we have trained directly.
+While we know we have had a positive impact through our indirect service and the distribution of thousands of Smart Transitions Guides, that impact is difficult to quantify so for tracking purposes we focus on specific outcomes from youth we have trained directly.

 We are proud of our impact to date.
-As of June 30, 2016, we have served over 1880 youth across Hampton Roads (Virginia Beach, Norfolk, Chesapeake, Newport News, Suffolk, Portsmouth, Hampton, Newport News, and Isle of Wight County) with direct service and the outcomes highlighted to the right.
+As of July, 2023, we have served over 9905 youth across Hampton Roads (Virginia Beach, Norfolk, Chesapeake, Newport News, Suffolk, Portsmouth, Hampton, Newport News, Franklin and Southampton County, and Isle of Wight County) with direct service and the outcomes highlighted to the right.

 In addition, we have distributed thousands of print guides and workbooks and trained youth program staff, guidance counselors, educators, and mentors in how to use them to engage youth in critical “Transition Conversations.”

 Youth with no intervention